libretro/docs/docs/guides/build-ios.md

   - Update Overlays
   - Update GLSL Shaders

-Do not choose "Core Updater"!
+Do not choose "Core Downloader"!
 That will not work on iOS.

 #### Changing the Menu Interface